You shipped it. Now make it bulletproof.

 A10: Server-Side Request Forgery (SSRF)

-// AI-generated URL preview — no validation
+// AI-generated URL preview — fetches whatever URL the user provides

 export async function POST(request) {